-Today, we’ll shift our focus to strategies that can be used during events to prevent exhaustion and after events to ensure adequate rest before moving on to the next engagement.
+At Aces Wild, we specialize in helping our clients create memorable and entertaining events.
+But today, we’ll shift our focus to strategies that can be used during events to prevent exhaustion and after events to ensure adequate rest before moving on to the next engagement.

 - Book your accommodation on a different floor or in a different wing from the delegates and crew to give yourself the space to unwind during downtime.
+Having your own, separate place to take a breather is crucial for getting your head clear for a few minutes without distraction.

 - If participants are going off-site for lunch, place your own lunch order with room service in advance.
 Return to your room to enjoy your meal.
 If possible, take time for a short nap and, possibly, a refreshing shower.